martin086/martin086/README.md

 <h1 align="center">👋 Hola, soy Martin / Hi, I'm Martin 👤</h1>

 ### 👨‍💻 About me
+⚡ I have 10+ years of experience in Sales, IT & Digital Marketing, ranging from Fortune 500 companies to SMBs and Startup companies.
+Undergoing a new career phase focusing in software product development.
-⚡ I'm currently taking a FullStack Developer course.
+I'm currently taking a **_FullStack Developer_** course.
 Already completed the **_Frontend Developer_** modules (Web Development, JavaScript, ReactJs).
-Ongoing Backend module (NodeJS, MongoDB, Express).
+Ongoing **_Backend Developer_** module (NodeJS, MongoDB, Express).
-I have 10+ years of experience in Tech, Support, Sales and Marketing, ranging from Fortune 500 companies to SMBs and Startup companies.
-Undergoing a new career phase focusing in software product development.

 🌱 I’m passionate about applying Technology to create Products that solve real problems, for people and for businesses.